wroscoe/mytestmcp/README.md

 This is a simple test of the fastmcp package and if I can connect to it from VSCode.
-Status: Success!
+Status: Success!a